vetrolamu/fe-challenge-parloa/README.md

 ## Running

-- install dependencies `yarn install`
+- install dependencies `yarn`
-- start the server: `yarn server`, server available at http://localhost:3003
+- start the server: `node ./server/index.cjs`, server available at http://localhost:3003
-- start the client: `yarn client`, client available at http://localhost:1234
+- start the client: `yarn client`, client available at http://localhost:5173
 - start tests: `yarn test`, can see test output in the terminal